mn-INF/SSBU/README.md

 SSBU: High Level Tournament Analytics
 (A Product by Infernape)

 This tool provides the player with a high-level analysis of their tournament performance.
-By filling out the spreadsheet template and running the code attached in this package, a player can view KPIs and specific character matchup data from their past online and offline tournaments (most if not all of this can be found on https://smashdata.gg/ and typing in your previous player tags).
+By filling out the spreadsheet template and running the code attached in this package, a player can view KPIs and specific character matchup data from their past online and offline tournaments (most if not all of this can be found on https://supermajor.gg/ and typing in your previous player tags).
 The goal of this is not only an exercise in gathering/visualizing your data, but also for players to have an even more granular view of their results and performance against certain characters.

 In addition to the main script (Tourney Analysis.py), this git repo (https://github.com/mn-INF/SSBU.git) contains a spreadsheet of my data as an example (Tourney Data.xlsx).
-There is also a blank template (Tourney Data Template.xlsx), in addition to a helper script that pulls your offline data (Offline Transform.py) and saves that data into its own table (Offline Data.xlsx) and a secondary script that calculates your chances of qualifying for top 8 at a tournament, with a given bracket path of characters (Bracket Calc.py).
-The bracket calculation script also saves the model in a .pkl file to enable predictions via Flask API.
+There is also a blank template (Tourney Data Template.xlsx), in addition to a helper notebook that pulls your offline data (Offline Transform.ipynb) and saves that data into its own table (Offline Data.xlsx) and a secondary notebook that calculates your chances of qualifying for top 8 at a tournament, with a given bracket path of characters (Bracket Calc.ipynb).
+The bracket calculation script also saves the model in a .pkl file to enable live predictions via Flask API (App.ipynb).

 General Information for Filling Out the Template